 Description

 Listen, folks, we love Zion, but the truth is this park is an absolute mess right now, with crowds regularly over-running the place.
-We hear a lot today about our national parks being “loved to death,” and no park epitomizes this problem more than Zion.
-Zion is the most crowded national park for its size.
+We hear a lot about our national parks being “loved to death,” and no park epitomizes the problem more than Zion.
+Roughly 5 million people a year squeeze into one canyon.

-While the park is jaw-droppingly beautiful and home to world-class recreational opportunities, it’s also completely choked with tourists on every trail and crowding every vista.
-Buses, lottery systems, permits, closures, and still, the crowds swarm like moths to a flame.
+While the park is gorgeous and home to world-class recreation, it’s also choked with tourists on every trail and at every vista.
+Buses, lottery systems, permits, closures, and still the crowds swarm like moths to a flame.
 What’s that old proverb?
 If you love it, let it go.

 Best Time to Visit